aws-samples/shopfloor-connectivity/docs/README.md

 }
 ```

-Each metrics writer implementation must implement a factory class that implements a sttic method with the following signature:
+Each metrics writer implementation must implement a factory class that implements a static method with the following signature:

 ```kotlin
 fun newInstance(configReader : ConfigReader) : MetricsWriter?